 And on it goes.

-If a particular artwork evolves from an inspired and passionate vision, and the artist gave both heart and soul to its creation, it most assuredly deserves our serious contemplation.
-And that contemplation should be something much greater than the usual three-nanosecond glance most would give.
+If a particular artwork grew from an inspired and passionate vision, and the artist gave both heart and soul to its creation, it certainly deserves our serious consideration.
+It deserves something much greater than our usual fleeting scrutiny.

-Answer this honestly: when it comes to art, do you have strong likes and dislikes?
+Answer this honestly: regarding art, do you have strong likes and dislikes?
 No need to squirm, most people do.
-While being true to your inner sensitivities and aesthetics is an act of honoring yourself, to walk a truly honest path you must also take the time to examine those tastes in a clear light.
+While being true to your inner sensitivities and aesthetics is an act of honoring yourself, to walk a truly honest path you must also take the time to examine those personal tastes in a clear light.
 Search out and discover what percentage of your opinions has arisen from a field of unacknowledged biases and conditioning.

-Once you possess even a partial understanding of the artist’s intent, you can then more safely allow your inner tastes and sensitivities a freer reign.
-With their aid you can now, with far less prejudice, find out if in your eyes the artwork is noteworthy, and if it has something to say to you personally.
+Once you possess even a partial understanding of the artist’s intent, you can then more safely allow your habitual tastes a freer reign.
+You can now use your natural sensitivity with far less prejudice.
+Explore the artwork afresh and uncover its hidden secrets.

 Any artwork born in a state of passionate, heightened awareness is a window opening onto a unique facet of life.
-And because of this uniqueness, it can serve as an opportunity for the viewer to step beyond the limits of their own conditioned seeing.
+Because of this uniqueness, it can help the viewer step beyond the limits of their own conditioned seeing.